Conduction pathway for potassium through the E. coli pump KdpFABC

 Strengths:

-Although this structure is not so different from previous structures, its high resolution (2.1 Å) is impressive and allows the resolution of many new densities in the potassium transport pathway.
+The high resolution (2.1 Å) of the current structure is impressive, and allows many new densities in the potassium transport pathway to be resolved.
 The authors are judicious about assigning these as potassium ions or water molecules, and explain their structural interpretations clearly.
 In addition to the nice structural work, the mechanistic work is thorough.
 A series of thoughtful experiments involving ATP hydrolysis/transport coupling under various pH and potassium concentrations bolsters the structural interpretations and lends convincing support to the mechanistic proposal.
+The SSME experiments are generally rigorous.

 Weaknesses: